adiralashiva8/robotframework-examples/Z_README/angularjs_readme.md

 Execution:

- - Single Test: Switch to specific folder in command prompt and execute following command
+ - Switch to specific folder in command prompt and execute following command
   > robot filename.robot